NIKHILPEDDI45/GKBLabs/README.md

 "record inserted successfully".

 4.**To display the records in the user_table**

-To display the records in the table format you have to run the file called DisplayDetails.jsp.
+To display the records in the table format you have to run the file called **DisplayDetails.jsp.** then select the tomcat sever 10.
 If you run this JSP file then you get the records which are present in the user_table other wise you get a message called "No records found".